pathak107/PathLabElectron/README.md

 - Change the menu items for browser window.

 ## How to use
+### Makefile Targets
+1. `make build` builds and the application in /builds/dist directory for linux
+2. `make publish` buils the application for windows by running a docker container.
+3. `make clean` will delete the build folder

 ### Development
 1. Clone the repo and install the required npm dependencies using `npm install` in both the root directory and public directory.
 2. All the react code is in ./src and electron code is in ./public/src